hammerlab/flowdec/README.md

 The Flowdec dockerfile extends the [TensorFlow DockerHub Images](https://hub.docker.com/r/tensorflow/tensorflow/) so its usage is similar where running it in the foreground automatically starts jupyter notebook and prints a link to connect to it via a browser on the host system.

-The previous two images are built from the current master branch of github.com/hammerlab/flowdec.git.
-To build an image using your local copy of the source, you can use this command:
+The previous image is built from the current master branch of github.com/hammerlab/flowdec.git.
+To build an image using your local copy of the source instead, you can use this command:

 ```bash
 docker build --no-cache -t flowdec -f docker/Dockerfile.devel .